 - Shift from high-sodium meats to ground lean meats

-- Replace beverages with added sugars to unsweetened beverages
+- Replace beverages with added sugars with unsweetened beverages

 A Note About Seafood Safety: